*Updated January 2024*

-A home reversion plan is a type of equity release that lets you take some of the equity out of your home by selling all or part it, usually for less than the market value.
+A home reversion plan is where you raise money by selling part or all of your home, continuing to live in it until you die or move into permanent residential care.
 Although you no longer own all your home, you can continue to live there rent free until you die or move into permanent care.
 Most home reversion plans start from age 60.

 Read more on the pros and cons of equity release and the things you should consider before choosing a lifetime mortgage or home reversion plan.